ShimantoRahman/empulse/docs/reference/samplers.rst

    :widths: 15 60

    * - :class:`BiasRelabler`
-     - Sampler which relabels instances to remove bias against a subgroup
+     - Sampler which relabels instances to remove bias against a subgroup.
    * - :class:`BiasResampler`
-     - Sampler which resamples instances to remove bias against a subgroup
+     - Sampler which resamples instances to remove bias against a subgroup.